Rogers police search for 2 missing juveniles

 ROGERS, Ark.
-(KNWA) — The Rogers Police Department is investigating two cases of missing and runaway juveniles.
+(KFTA) — The Rogers Police Department is investigating two cases of missing and runaway juveniles.

 Angela Patolzin, 16, was last seen on Saturday, November 2, at the Walmart located at 2110 W. Walnut Street.